Nahelam/PS2-Game-Mods/Burnout 3 Takedown/DualShock 2/README.md

 ## Disable buttons analog

-This cheat disables the analog feature of the buttons, no more pressure sensitivity for them.
+This cheat disables the analog feature of the buttons, no more pressure sensitivity checks.

 ### SLES-52585 & SLUS-21050
 ```